Codecademy/docs/content/java/concepts/arrays/terms/sort/sort.md

 ---
-Title: '.sort()'
+Title: ".sort()"
-Description: 'Sorts an array into ascending order.'
+Description: "Sorts an array into ascending order."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Arrays'
+  - "Arrays"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.sort()` method of the `Arrays` class sorts a given array into ascending order.